Alice Cooper: Marriage and relationships

 In the period when the Alice Cooper group was signed to Frank Zappa's Straight label, Miss Christine of the GTOs became Cooper's girlfriend.
 Miss Christine (real name Christine Frka), who had recommended Zappa to the group, died on November 5, 1972, of an overdose.
 Another long-time girlfriend of Cooper's was Cindy Lang, with whom he lived for several years.

 After his separation from Lang, Cooper was briefly linked with actress Raquel Welch, although according to Dick Wagner, Cooper rejected Welch's advances.
 Cooper ended up marrying ballerina instructor and choreographer Sheryl Goddard, who performed in the Alice Cooper show from 1975 to 1982.
 They married on March 20, 1976.
 In November 1983, at the height of Cooper's alcoholism, Goddard filed for divorce, but by mid-1984, she and Cooper had reconciled.
 They have three children: daughters Sonora and Calico, and son Dashiell.

 Cooper and his wife started Solid Rock foundation in 1995.
 The first of several teen centers opened in Phoenix, Arizona in 2012.
 Another opened in Mesa, Arizona in 2021.
 The centers offer vocational and arts training.

-In a 2002 television interview, Cooper stated that he had never cheated on his wife the entire time they had been together.
-In the same interview, he also said that the secret to a lasting and successful relationship is to continue going out on dates with one's partner.

 In a 2019 interview, Cooper said that he and his wife Sheryl have a death pact, wherein they will die at the same time, sparking a flurry of headlines.
 But Cooper clarified his comments, telling USA Today, "What I was meaning was that because we're almost always together, at home and on the road, that if something did happen to either of us, we'd most likely be together at the time.
 But neither of us has a suicide pact.
 We have a life pact."

 Use of alcohol and other drugs

 Since overcoming his own addiction to alcohol in the mid-1980s, Cooper has continued to help and counsel other rock musicians with addiction problems.
 "I've made myself very available to friends of mine – they're people who would call me late at night and say, 'Between you and me, I've got a problem.
 In 1986, thrash metal band Megadeth opened for Cooper on his US Constrictor tour.
 After noticing how Megadeth's band members abused alcohol and other drugs, Cooper personally approached the band to try to help them get clean.
 He has stayed close to lead vocalist Dave Mustaine, who considers Cooper to be his "godfather".
-In recognition of the work he has done in helping other addicts in the recovery process, Cooper received in 2008 the Stevie Ray Vaughan Award at the fourth annual MusiCares MAP Fund benefit concert in Los Angeles.
+In recognition of the work he has done in helping other addicts in the recovery process, in 2008 Cooper was given Stevie Ray Vaughan Award at the fourth annual MusiCares MAP Fund benefit concert in Los Angeles.